zotiquestgames/loner/en/adventure_packs_3e/AP12_cyberpunk.md

 * **Detection**: If they notice you, the system fights back.
 Alarms trigger, contracts update, enemies deploy.
 * **Success**: Information.
 Control.
 Leverage.
 You might turn the tide of a job—or blow open a hidden truth.
 Just don’t get cocky.

-> **TIP**: High-risk hacks should feel like tense heists.
+High-risk hacks should feel like tense heists.
 Add pressure.
 Add noise.
 Let the grid feel alive and hostile.

 ### Cybernetic Enhancements